Vital Information

+History

 The first line-up of Vital Information — Steve Smith (drums), Tim Landers (bass), and Dave Wilczewski (sax) — met in 1971 during their high school years while playing together in the Bridgewater State College Big Band, a Boston-area college band under the direction of Vincent Gannon.
 By 1977 Smith was touring with Jean-Luc Ponty, Landers with Al Di Meola, and Wilczewski with Freddie Hubbard.
 They reunited annually in Boston with guitarists such as Dean Brown, Daryl Stuermer, or Barry Finnerty to complete the band.
 From 1977 to 1982 the three band members wrote many compositions, played a number of gigs, and developed the sound and concept that became the first edition of Vital Information.

 After Smith was in the band Journey for a few years, he signed a contract with Columbia to make his first solo album.
 The group recorded Vital Information (1983), consisting of Landers, Wilczewski, and guitarists Dean Brown and Mike Stern.
 The album was recorded in Warren, Rhode Island in January 1983 and released that summer.
 In September 1983 the band toured the U.S with Dutch guitarist Eef Albers, who was on tour with Miles Davis and Jaco Pastorius.
 At the end of the tour the group returned to Rhode Island and recorded Orion (1984).

 After leaving Journey in 1985, Smith continued as bandleader of Vital Information.
 Tim Landers and Dave Wilczewski eventually left the group to pursue their own careers.
 Landers became a studio musician in Los Angeles while Wilczewski moved to Stockholm, Sweden.
 He died on August 22, 2009.
 Tom Coster (keyboards), formerly of Santana, joined Vital Information in 1986 and appeared on Global Beat (1987), which integrated hand percussion and steel drums.
 Kai Eckhardt (bass) joined Vital Information in 1986 and 1987 for tours in the U.S. and Europe.
 He appeared on the album Fiafiaga (1988), which continued with the Global Beat direction with computer-based and funkier sounds.